Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation: Wheeler-DeWitt Equation for Static Black Hole Interiors

 where $r_s=2M$ is Schwarzschild radius, and the on-shell classical solution has $Q(t)={r_Q}/{t}$.
-Special cases are recovered as follows: Schwarzschild for $Q=\Lambda=0$, Schwarzschild-(anti-) de Sitter for $Q=0$, and Reissner–Nordström for $\Lambda=0$.
+Special cases are recovered as follows: Schwarzschild for $Q=\Lambda=0$, Schwarzschild-(anti-) de Sitter for $Q=0$, and Reissner–Nordstr\"{o}m for $\Lambda=0$.
 We will allow $Q(t)$ to fluctuate off-shell to accommodate quantum effects.

 A diffeomorphism maps the above interior metric to an anisotropic form~\cite{Kantowski:1966te},

 where $N(t)$ is the lapse function and $\{a(t),b(t)\}$ are positive, dimensionless scale factors.
 Defining $X:=\ln{a(t)}$ and $Y:=\ln{b(t)}$, matching to the interior solution imposes the algebraic constraint